Metamorphic Evolution of the Yilgarn Craton

 The East Yilgarn Craton is a major gold mineralization province, it is also a complex mosaic of different tectono-metamorphic domains and terranes.
 The thermal and barometric evolution, timing of different metamorphic parageneses and connection between thermal evolution and Au-mineralization has not previously been adequately addressed.

 A regional-scale metamorphic project to investigate the above issues, was set up by Bruce Groenewald and Goscombe in 2003, with support of the GSWA.
-The East Yilgarn Craton Metamorphic Project (EYCMP) was fully funded in 2006 with a 2 years contract for Goscombe to run the metamorphic component within the larger Y4 program.
-The Y4 program involves some 30 researchers Australia-wide and is funded and supported by pmd*CRC, Geoscience Australia, CSIRO and GSWA.
+The East Yilgarn Craton Metamorphic Project (EYCMP) became fully funded in 2006 with a 2 years contract for Goscombe to run the metamorphic component within the larger Y4 program.
+The Y4 program involved some 30 researchers Australia-wide and is funded and supported by pmd*CRC, Geoscience Australia, CSIRO and GSWA.
 The EYCMP component has been strongly supported by the GSWA, GA and pmd*CRC and is funded until August-2008.
-Collaborators in the EYCMP are Richard Blewett (Team Leader) and Karol Czarnota at GA, Roland Maas at Melbourne University, Bruce Groenewald at GSWA, Angus Netting at Adelaide Microscopy and Mike Verrall and Greg Hitchen at CSIRO-AARC Perth.
+Collaborators in the EYCMP are Richard Blewett (Team Leader) and Karol Czarnota at GA, Roland Maas at Melbourne University, Bruce Groenewald at GSWA, Angus Netting and Dr Ben Wade at Adelaide Microscopy and Mike Verrall and Greg Hitchen at CSIRO-AARC Perth.

 Below is an extended abstract of a talk presented at Kalgoorlie07 in September 2007.
 This is work in progress on the Yilgarn at mid-2007.
 The ideas expressed have evolved substantially since then.
-The latest outcomes and models will be posted in early 2009 on release from stake-holders.
+Outcomes of the East Yilgarn research were published as GA Record 2009/23, with full datasets and maps.
+The latest outcomes and models will be published in international journals and conferences in 2010 on release from stake-holders, see abstracts and extended abstracts reproduced below.

 Ma arc related metamorphism